amethyst-php/config/docs/core/Config/update.md

 ## Update

-Define a new instance of the manager
+Define a new instance of the [Manager](https://github.com/railken/lara-ore-config/blob/master/src/Config/ConfigManager.php))

 ```php
 use Railken\LaraOre\Config\ConfigManager;